FusionAuth/fusionauth-site/_posts/2018-05-17-data-partners-gdpr-questions-to-ask.md

 How will your company coordinate efforts so users can view their data and request data erasure?

-### Questions for Identity and Access Management Partners
+## **Questions for Identity and Access Management Partners**

-If you are considering an identity and access management solution <a href="/products/identity-user-management>like FusionAuth</a>, here are additional questions that will provide insights into how they address security and data privacy.
+If you are considering an identity and access management solution like [FusionAuth](https:fusionauth.io "FusionAuth Home"), here are additional questions that will provide insights into how they address security and data privacy.

 ### Q: What are their default password constraints, and are they adjustable?